pandeyg2106/bdd_test_case/README.md

 An overview of the solution
 ===

+### Language Used: Python 3.7 (venv)
+### IDE used: PyCharm

 As a part of the solution I have created a total of 10 scenarios to test the Move functionality.
+All these scenarios are created using the Behave API in BDD style.

+The feature file here has used Given, When, Then, And keywords with the step definition file using the Given, When, Then, Step decorators.

-Apart from the three scenarios required to complete, I have added the following other scenarios:
+Including the three scenarios required to complete, I have added the following other scenarios:

     1. Long press folder to verify move action is accessable.
+    2. Move single file to folder
-    2. Move single folder with data to another folder.
+    3. Move single folder with data to another folder.
-    3. Multiple documents can be moved to a different folder.
+    4. Multiple documents can be moved to a different folder.
-    4. Multiple folders can be moved to a different folder.
+    5. Multiple folders can be moved to a different folder.
+    6. Move file and folder to folder
+    7. Move file to folder by searching for destination
-    5. All documents can't be moved from library.
+    8. All documents can't be moved from library.
-    6. All folders can't be moved from library.
+    9. All folders can't be moved from library.

 Additional object added in `names.py`
 ---